-In the case of the Chief Executive Officer, in the event of termination of the executive relationship (or dismissal from the position or role), in addition to the notice period established by law and collective contract, the CEO is also entitled to an amount to be calculated according to a predefined formula, up to a maximum amount of severance equivalent to 24 monthly salaries.
+The Chief Executive Officer and General Manager, in the event of termination of the executive relationship (or dismissal from the position or role), in addition to the notice period established by law and collective contract, is also entitled to an amount to be calculated according to a predefined formula, up to a maximum amount of severance equivalent to 24 monthly salaries.
 Further information is provided in paragraph 6.1.